 |1918||The Republic of Latvia grants official status to the Latvian language.|

-Now you know the Spoken Languages In Latvia.
+Now you know the Spoken Languages in Latvia and have an idea of what went through to make this language official.
 Still, Latvian is spoken mostly in Latvia and other countries such as Ukraine, Russia, Lithuania, Australia, the USA, Germany, Canada, Estonia, Sweden, Brazil, Belarus, and the United Kingdom.
-So, let's get started!
-And read our Ling-app article by Simya solution and learn some essential words and phrases in the Latvian language.
+Read more about the Latvian language on the website and learn some essential words and phrases in the Latvian language.